Skip to main content

 Buying by heat alone

-The hottest sauce is rarely the best sauce.
-Heat without flavor is just pain.
-Look for sauces where heat is balanced with flavor complexity.
-The most satisfying sauces make you think, not just sweat.
+The hottest sauce is rarely the best one.
+Heat without flavor gets old fast.
+Look for sauces where heat is balanced with flavor.

 Ignoring the ingredient list

 The label art means nothing.
-The ingredient list tells you what you’re actually buying.
-Peppers listed first = pepper-forward sauce.
-Sugar listed high = sweet sauce.
-Vinegar listed first = tangy and thin.
+The ingredient list tells you what you are actually buying.
+Peppers listed first means a pepper-forward sauce.
+Sugar listed high means a sweet sauce.
+Vinegar listed first means a tangy, thin sauce.

 Buying large bottles of untested sauce